vangpa/Health_insurance_cost_prediction/README.md

-# Predictive analysis of health insurance cost using linear regression
+# Predictive analysis of medical health insurance cost using linear regression

 A medical health insurance cost prediction model using linear regression to predict the health insurance cost of a new customer person based on current health insurance information.